-#2 Attend a meeting: Attend the next Board of Commissioner meeting on Tuesday, September 26 at 7:00pm.
-100 Cherokee Street, 2nd floor.
+#2 Attend a meeting: Attend the next Board of Commissioner meetings at 100 Cherokee Street, 2nd floor near the Marietta Square.
 Wear green.
-Contact Roberta for more information.
-Next meetings will be October 10 at 9:00am and then October 24 at 7pm.
+Contact Cynthia for more information.

 #3 Write: Pen a Letter to the Editor at the Marietta Daily Journal: email@example.com or the Atlanta Journal Constitution (Check out the Blog for example letters)

 #4 Share: The Cobb Parks Coalition website & Facebook page with friends and neighbors!